yf-hk/ai-meeting-digest/CANDIDATE_README.md

 ### What I Would Do Differently With More Time

-1. **Real-time Collaboration**: Implement WebSocket-based real-time editing of summaries and action items
+1. **Real-time Collaboration**: Implement SSE-based real-time editing of summaries and action items
 2. **Advanced Analytics**: Add more sophisticated meeting insights and productivity metrics
 3. **Mobile App**: Create React Native companion app for mobile access
 4. **Integration APIs**: Build webhooks and integrations with Slack, Teams, and calendar systems